ThatOneFBIAgent/Flurazida/README.md

 ```bash
 python src/main.py
 ```
-The bot will start and the web server will listen on the configured `PORT`.
+The bot will start and the web server (if enabled and configured) will listen on the configured `PORT`.
 Access `http://localhost:5000/stats` to view live metrics.

 ## License
 GNU Affero General Public License v3.0